Skip to Main Content

 Use the Library Website

-To ensure you are able to access materials provided by the Merrill-Cazier Library we suggest accessing content through the library website.
-If you start your research through the library, the publishers we subscribe too will see that you are associated with the university after you sign in.
-If you go directly to those same publishers through Google, Bing, or any other method, the publishers wont be able to tell you are associated with the university and they will likely request payment for articles and ebooks.
+To ensure seamless access to materials provided by USU Libraries we suggest accessing content directly through the library website.
+If you start your research through the library, the publishers we subscribe to will see that you are associated with the university once you sign in.
+If you go directly to those same publishers through Google or another method, the publishers wont be able to tell you are associated with the university and they will likely request payment for articles and ebooks.

 Use Lean Library